restackio/examples-python/agent_video/README.md

 Build an AI agent that users can interact with in realtime on a video call.

+This readme explains how to run this example.
+For a complete documentation on how the agent works and how to setup the services, visit https://docs.restack.io/telephony-video-voice/video

 ## Prerequisites

 - Docker (for running Restack)